-8.1 Review content of the annual and half-yearly reports

-- 8.1.1 The Committee shall review the content and integrity of the Company's reports and related announcements and report to the Board on significant financial reporting issues and judgements which they contain and have regard to matters communicated to the Committee by the external auditor. - 8.1.2 In particular, the Committee shall review and challenge where necessary - - 8.1.2.1 the consistency of, and any changes to, accounting policies both on a year-on-year basis and across the Company; - 8.1.2.2 the methods used to account for significant or unusual transactions where different approaches are possible; - 8.1.2.3 whether the Company has followed appropriate accounting standards and made appropriate estimates and judgements; - 8.1.2.4 the assumption of the going concern basis of accounting, including identifying any material uncertainties relevant to the Company's ability to continue to adopt this basis over a period of at least twelve months from the date of approval of the financial statements; - 8.1.2.5 the clarity of disclosure in the Company's financial reports and the context in which statements are made; and - 8.1.2.6 all material information presented with the financial statements, such as the strategic report, the corporate governance statement (insofar as it relates to the audit and risk management) and whether the Company has appropriate ESG disclosures, taking into account the advice of the Manager. - 8.1.3 where the Committee is not satisfied with any aspect of the proposed financial reporting by the Company, it shall report its views to the Board.
+8.1 Financial reporting

+8.1.1 The Committee shall monitor the integrity of the financial statements of the Company, including its annual and half-yearly reports and any other formal announcement relating to its financial performance, reviewing and reporting to the Board on significant financial reporting issues and judgements which they contain having regard to matters communicated to the Committee by the auditor.

+8.1.2 In particular, the Committee shall review and challenge where necessary -

+8.1.2.1 the consistency of, and any changes to, accounting policies both on a year on year basis and across the Company;

+8.1.2.2 the methods used to account for significant or unusual transactions where different approaches are possible;

+8.1.2.3 whether the Company has followed appropriate accounting standards and made appropriate estimates and judgements, taking into account the views of the auditor;

+8.1.2.4 the assumption of the going concern basis of accounting, including identifying any material uncertainties relevant to the Company's ability to continue to adopt this basis over a period of at least twelve months from the date of approval of the financial statements;

+8.1.2.5 whether the Company has assessed the impact of climate-related matters on its financial statements as well as incorporating appropriate ESG disclosures in its financial reporting;

+8.1.2.6 the clarity of disclosure in the Company's financial reports and the context in which statements are made; and

+8.1.2.7 all material information presented with the financial statements, such as the strategic report and the corporate governance statement (insofar as it relates to the audit and risk management).

+8.1.3 where the Committee is not satisfied with any aspect of the proposed financial reporting by the Company, it shall report its views to the Board.